Drag to Select

 }, [])

-This function finds all our items,
+This function finds all items,

 containerRef.current.querySelectorAll('[data-item]').forEach(el => {